Cloud-SPAN logo. Cloud-SPAN logo.

 Using GO terms will reduce the complexity of functional annotation outputs and highlight the biological functions of interest in our analysis.

-We can use HUMAnN’s regrouping utility to map gene families to GO terms.
-The command looks like this:
+We can use HUMAnN’s regrouping utility humann_regroup_table to map gene families to GO terms.
+Let’s build the command.

 Code

-After this has ran we can then turn the quite cryptic GO term IDs into human-readable titles using the renaming utility:
+After this has ran we can then turn the quite cryptic GO term IDs into human-readable titles using the renaming utility humann_rename_table.

 Code